memre12/itu_zes_weeklyhw/weeklyhw1/README.md

 • Overloaded std::cout to print the Matrix.

 • Utilized CMakeLists.txt for building the package.

-• Shared the work on GitHub and provided comprehensive documentation.

 This assignment reflects my proficiency in C++ programming, incorporating various concepts such as structs, classes, error handling, and object-oriented design principles.